laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-08/index.md

 title: What adaptive code for efficient spiking representations?
 A model for the formation of receptive fields of simple cells
 tags: ["sparse-coding", "spiking-neural-networks"]
-categories: ["Computational Neuroscience", "Outreach & Public Engagement"]
+categories: ["Computational Neuroscience"]
-projects: [""]
+projects: ["", "tout-public"]
 projects:
 - facets
 ---